SeverinM/Space/README.txt

 I made this game to learn how to use unity but also to show my personnal projects and for fun !

+How to laucnh the game :

+Just download the Space.exe standalone

 Code description :